JingwenShi123/Talking-Clock-Team-5/README.md

 **14. Diverse Selection**: We offer our customers a wide array of choices for countdown alert ringtones, allowing them to customize their settings based on individual needs and preferences.

 ## Technical documentation and reflection
-### Code

 ### Audio Recording

 **1. Speech Rate**: Maintain a roughly consistent pace for each individual word, particularly with numbers, to avoid variations in speed that can result in unclear English voice time announcements.

 **2. WAV Segment Duration**: When extracting audio using Praat software, endeavor to make the audio length of each number approximately equal.
 This helps prevent situations where the minute announcement hasn't been completed yet, while the hour announcement has already begun.

 **3. Utilizing Appropriate Waiting Durations**: Only when audio durations are approximately equivalent can we determine suitable waiting periods between two audio segments.
 On this foundation, constant adjustments are made to achieve the most appropriate interval duration.
 Too short of a pause can lead to unclear time announcements, while overly lengthy pauses can reduce efficiency and make the announcements sound less like artificial intelligence-generated responses.

+### Difficulties

+The biggest difficulty is that the audio of time, alarm clock, and timer cannot be played due to various reasons.
+Even the same code can sometimes be played and sometimes cannot be played.
+Finally, it was solved by adding "pygame.time.delay" by asking chatgpt for help.

+There are also some difficulties when learning how to collaborate on GitHub.
+For example, redundant files will not be deleted in the repository at first, and the combination of different functions that everyone is responsible for cannot run smoothly because everyone has different coding habits.
+For example, some people like to use "grid", while others like to use "pack".
+Finally, we learned how to use the clone repository, which greatly improved the speed of pulling and pushing.
+And in future cooperation, unified standards and variable names can be formulated before division of labor.

 ## User Manual

 Run `python main.py` in the terminal.
 Make sure to be in the same directory where the repository is installed in the terminal.
 It will open an interactive GUI with which you can interact with.